dimamik/torus/README.md

 end
 ```

-Then, in any query, you can (for example) add a full-text search:
+Then, in any query, you can (for example) add a prefixed full-text search:

 ```elixir
 import Torus